scalable-arch/SAIT/docs/integration guide/README.md

 # Overview

-This project provides SystemVerilog code for the synthesis of a CRC32 encoder and decoder, along with the C-based simulation to evaluate the error detection performance of the CRC32 code.
+This project provides
++ SystemVerilog code for the synthesis of a CRC32 encoder and decoder, along with
++ C-based simulation to evaluate the error detection performance of the CRC32 code.

-# CRC32 Encoder & Decoder Synthesis (SystemVerilog)
+# 1. CRC32 Encoder & Decoder Synthesis (SystemVerilog)

-This is the SystemVerilog RTL for synthesizing the CRC32 encoder and decoder logic.
+This repository contains SystemVerilog RTL for synthesizing the CRC32 encoder and decoder logic.

-We offer two approaches for implementing CRC32 :
+We provide two approaches for implementing CRC32:

-+ **General** : Uses the basic division method.
++ **General**: Uses the basic division method.
-+ **Table-based** : Utilizes precomputed CRC32 values.
++ **Table-based**: Utilizes precomputed CRC32 values.

 Both methods allow synthesis using any desired CRC32 polynomial.

 Refer to https://crccalc.com/?crc=123456789&method=CRC-32&datatype=0&outtype=0 for possible CRC32 codes.

-## If you want to use **General** method
+## If you want to use the **General** method

 ### Before you start

-Set your desired polynomial value in the `sverilog/general/DEC/rtl/CRC32_GEN.sv` and `sverilog/general/ENC/rtl/CRC32_GEN.sv` :
+Set your desired polynomial value in `sverilog/general/DEC/rtl/CRC32_GEN.sv` and `sverilog/general/ENC/rtl/CRC32_GEN.sv`:

 ```
 `define     GEN_POLY                    //YOUR_CODE_HERE//